craftercms/docs/source/getting-started/your-first-website.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Adding a new article page to the project
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 We'll be adding a new article to the project.
-To add a new article (or a new page), navigate to the level and location within the site navigation tree in the Sidebar where we want to create the new page.
+To add a new article (or a new page), navigate to the level and location within the path navigator in the Sidebar where we want to create the new page.
 In this case, we are adding an article under **articles** -> **2021** -> **3**.
 Click on the three dots next to the folder, then select **New Content**

 .. image:: /_static/images/first-project/first-project-new-content.jpg
     :width: 50 %